KazanExpress/vue-simple-suggest/README.md

 import VueSimpleSuggest from 'vue-simple-suggest/dist/es7'
 ///

-/// CommonJS (async, Object.assign and promises are polyfilled) const VueSimpleSuggest = require('vue-simple-suggest')
+/// CommonJS (async, arrow-functions and promises are polyfilled) const VueSimpleSuggest = require('vue-simple-suggest')
 // or, if you have problems importing: const VueSimpleSuggest = require('vue-simple-suggest/dist/cjs')